kaufland-ecommerce/esque/README.md

 Commands:
-  apply     Apply a set of topic configurations. config    Configuration-related options consume   Consume messages of a topic from one environment to a file or... create    Create a new instance of a resource. ctx       Switch clusters. delete    Delete a resource.
+  apply     Apply a set of topic configurations. config    Configuration-related options. consume   Consume messages from a topic. create    Create a new instance of a resource. ctx       Switch clusters. delete    Delete a resource.